wassson/tailor/README.md

   * ✅ Generate CLI commands with `commander`.
   * ✅ Get a list of open PRs by executing `open-pulls` to reduce the cumbersome nature of searching for PR numbers.
 Response is a list with the format: `#pr-number branch-name - PR Title`.
   * Trigger a review by executing `review [pull request number]`.
+    - ✅ Get diff
+    - Reviews won't work until the Ollama integration is finished.
+    - Should this include an option to iterate through diff chunks?
+Not all chunks need a review.
   * Add PR description with `describe [pull request number]`.
+    - ✅ Get diff
+    - Descriptions won't work until the Ollama integration is finished.
     - Should the describe command response be editable before pushing to GH?
 2. **Diff parser & GitHub API**
   * Currently porting over a custom diff parser that will interact with the Ollama models.